 The new Indigenous Learning Space will act as a home-place for Indigenous learning initiatives at Western, and as a touchstone for Indigenous and non-Indigenous peoples to gather and learn together, building relationships in the spirit of reconciliation, decolonization and Indigenization.

-This space will be in addition to the existing Indigenous Services Centre offices located in the Western Student Services building (WSS 2100).
+This space will be in addition to the existing Indigenous Student Centre offices located in the Western Student Services building (WSS 2100).
 The site also accommodates plans to relocate Western’s Indigenous Food and Medicine Garden and create an outdoor classroom with ceremonial space.

 Over the coming months, the Indigenous Learning Space Advisory Committee will engage campus and local community partners in the planning process for the Indigenous Learning Space.
 Expected completion is summer 2021.